Bigg Boss Kannada Season 7 – Raksha Somashekhar On Her Ouster From The Show

 She went on to add, “Most of the contestants are from the television industry and I was an unknown face for the viewers.
 I entered the house only two weeks ago.
 People who voted me out probably did not know much about me.
 I never played double games and I was not part of any group either.
 If given an opportunity, I would definitely like to re-enter the house and live up to the expectations of the viewers.
 I enjoyed cooking in the house.
 The moment I entered the house, the inmates asked me what I could cook.
 The kitchen was the busiest place in the house and I enjoyed spending most of my time there.
 I learned quite a few things during my brief stay in the house.”

-On the subject of Chandan Achar, Raksha explained her reason for nomination him.
+On the subject of Chandan Achar, Raksha explained her reason for nominating him.
 “He is a very short-tempered guy.
 He let the team down while doing a task, which affected everybody’s morale.
 I think he needs to mend his ways,” she said.

-Raksha was the second wild-card contestant to have entered Bigg Boss Kannada Season 7.
-The Sandalwood actress’s journey in the house was rather short-lived as she only managed to survive for 2 weeks in the house.
+Raksha was the second wild card contestant to have entered Bigg Boss Kannada Season 7.
+The Sandalwood actress’s journey in the house was rather short-lived as she only managed to survive two weeks in the house.